SaraMathews/My-Healthy-Mind/README.md

 ![Test Admin Page ](docs/test_user_authentication.png)

 ### Unfixed bugs
-daily_journal.html: "Error: Attribute maxlength is not allowed on the select element at this point.".I will be correcting this error in the future.
+daily_journal.html: "Error: Attribute maxlength is not allowed on the select element at this point.".
+I will be correcting this error in the future.

 ## Security measures